apfreeman/Unit-19-Cryptocurrency-Wallet/README.md

 5. Return to the original transaction, and click the transaction’s To address.

-* Screenshot of the recipient’s address balance and history from your Ganache application.
+* Screenshot of the recipient’s address balance and history from your Ganache application (**NOTE I have used the last account in the wallet to "act" as the recipient so that the recipients address balance and history can be shown**

 ![Step5](https://github.com/apfreeman/Unit-19-Cryptocurrency-Wallet/blob/main/Images/address_balance_recipeint.PNG?raw=true)